LaureGajetti88/Data-ScienceTech-Institute-AWS_CLOUD/Tutorials/Small_procedure.md

 See the following diagram in the repertory.

 Explain steps :

-1. Sign in on rosettabuh :
+1. Sign in on rosettahub :
-   1. Verify the area where you are, if it correspond at your needs, we choose EU(Ireland) for this tutorial
+   1. Verify the region you're in, if it corresponds to your needs, we choose EU(Ireland) for this tutorial
-   2. And click on the big yellow button on the left : "GO TO AWS Console".
+   2. Click on the big yellow button on the left : "GO TO AWS Console".
 It will connect to AWS Management Console
-2. Write on tool search : VPC or in Networking and Content Delivery choose VPC
+2. Search on tool search : VPC or got to Networking and Content Delivery and select VPC
 3. Verify your chosse area.
 Specific VPC are not all available, you need to take care in function what you want to do.

 By defaut, you have 2 VPC existants by AWS and rosettaHub

-4. We can create our VPC, click on "create VPC" blu button in the header.
+4. We can create our VPC, click on "create VPC" blue button in the header.

 #### TO DO

-## How to create an security group
+## How to create a security group

 A security group acts as a virtual firewall for your instance to control incoming and outgoing traffic.
 When you launch an instance in a VPC, you can assign up to five security groups to the instance.
 Security groups act at the instance level, not at the subnet level.
 Therefore, each instance in a subnet of your VPC could be assigned to a different set of security groups.
 If you do not specify a particular group at launch, the instance is automatically assigned to the default security group for the VPC.
 For each security group, you add rules that control incoming traffic to instances and a separate set of rules that control outgoing traffic.
 This section describes the basics you need to know about security groups for your mail order and its rules.